Skip to content

 • Troubleshooting explains why a shared norfab.log is no longer the default and how to inspect or merge logs through the interactive shell.

-• Add interactive shell support to follow multiple process logs.
+• Add follow/streaming support to view multiple process logs.

 • Document the new per-process log file naming convention.

-• Consider whether to keep a human-readable formatter for terminal output while retaining JSONL for files.
+• Keep a human-readable formatter for terminal output while retaining JSONL for files.